blacklightpy/vaultofknowledge/Unorganized/General Notes/Ridiculous Levels of Data Conservation.md

 - For 30 characters for each name, we are using 180 bits.
 - For every 200 people who input their names, we will be using 36000 bits of data, or 4.5 KB.
 - But, it's just 200 people, so why couldn't we save space on this?

+#draft
+- So we store individual names in a db, and assign each of them to each person, saving a lot of data
+- The names themselves are character strings, so they have to be stored separately, but can be done so using a separator character sequence at the end, so that the character